assemble/assemble-less/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
 * 2013-04-28			v0.4.5			FixesRenamed "lib" option to "library" for clarity.Improved logging.
 * 2013-04-24			v0.4.4			Breaking change.
 Renamed "require" option to "globals".New "lib" option.
 * 2013-03-17			v0.3.0			Adds new option to specify the version of less.js to use for compiling to CSS.
 * 2013-03-14			v0.2.3			adds new options from Less.js 1.4.0
 * 2013-03-09			v0.2.0			in bootstrap.json, changed the path to bootstrap folder, new globals object.new targets for single component, bootstrap.less lib, ignore pattern.
 * 2013-03-08			v0.1.7			Enhanced boostrap.json model.Many task improvements.Greatly improved examples, readme updates.
 * 2013-02-27			v0.1.2			Add support for requires option.Add support for concat option
 * 2013-02-27			v0.1.0			First commit.

 ### Roadmap
 * 2013-05-01			soon			Option for adding banners, for comments or any string, like `@import` statements.Options for upcoming features in Less.js, such as 'silentImport'variables option for modifying LESS variables directly inside the Gruntfile.upstage option for importing components from the [upstage](http://github.com/upstage) component library.
 * 2013-05-15			later			.lessrc file for externalizing optionsPossibly allow arrays to be used in banners

 ---
 Authored by [assemble](https://github.com/assemble/assemble-less)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Wed May 01 2013 22:37:01._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri May 03 2013 01:57:42._